 Music therapy encourages our young ones to love music.
 They may do well in it and eventually gain confidence in themselves.
 Just like everyone else, there is pride that comes from doing something excellent.

 - Speech Improvement

 “While music has long been recognized as an effective form of therapy to provide an outlet for emotions, the notion of using song, sound frequencies and rhythm to treat physical ailments is a relatively new domain.”
 Daniel J. Levitin, PhD said.
 Some kids may learn how to sing before they can even start to speak, and music contributes a great deal.
 Notice how they can quickly learn things from watching videos with music.
 The melody and beat help them understand the words, especially when there is a video.

 - Sense of Belonging

-Stage fright is something that we need our children to get over with because it hinders them from becoming the best version of themselves.
-We all know that speaking and performing in front of a lot of people needs a great deal of strength that’s why it is essential that we understand everything that can be beneficial to our children’s condition.
+Stage fright is something that we need our children to get over because it hinders them from becoming the best version of themselves.
+We all know that speaking and performing in front of a lot of people needs a great deal of strength that’s why it is essential that we understand everything that can be beneficial to our children’s anxiety.